rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

 Unopposed outranking situations
 ...............................

-When facing a performance tableau involving multiple decision objectives of ordinal importance, the previous robusteness level +/-3 may lead to distinguishing *unopposed* outranking situations, namely preferential situations that are validated from each decision objective's perspective.
+When facing a performance tableau involving multiple decision objectives of ordinal importance, the previous robusteness level +/-3 may lead to distinguishing *unopposed* outranking situations, namely preferential situations that are more or less validated from each decision objective's perspective.

 We say that decision alternative *x* **outranks** decision alternative *y* **unopposed** when, limited to **each decision objective**: